yuxxeun/basement/data/blog/you-and-i.md

 and sometimes, many times, connecting with each other is something we cannot avoid.

-from simple hello turn into something that goes quite a long way.
+from simple "hello" turn into something that we never kno.

 do you remember that day, baby?

-it's a Monday.
+it's a monday.

 when You start to looking a the most quietest place or at least full of strangers, or even near-empty.